 16 Days of Activism in the Inner West

-Inner West Council will once again support the United Nations’ 16 Days of Activism to prevent gender-based violence through a series of workshops and events.
+Inner West Council will once again support the United Nations’ 16 Days of Activism to prevent gender-based violence.

-“16 Days of Activism is a fitting addition to Council’s calendar.”
+“16 Days of Activism is a fitting addition to Council’s calendar,” he said.

 16 Days of Activism is just one of a number of Council initiatives and campaigns to address domestic and family violence, including: